vjshenoy12/ML_for_iCLIP/README.md

 - rr_gbm_rf.py was used to develop ridge regression, GBM, and random forest models on the original data set of 104 points, and test them on the 20 point sample data set generated in runs_active.
 This code also has scripts to assess the performance of each model (MAE, R^2).
 This script also contains code to plot the results for Figures 1-3 of the report.

+The .py files can be run directly to output the results presented in the report.
+The required packages are listed in requirements.txt.
+Training hyperparameters can be adjusted directly in the code.